 Our UK operations are managed by The Garden (Marketing & PR) Ltd

-• We do not share the information you give us with anyone outside of either The Garden (Marketing & PR) or our media agency partners, unless the information is requested by law enforcement personnel or we are required by law to disclose it.
+• We do not share the information you give us with 3rd party organisations, other than our trusted media partners, Ceres PR and 2Heads Design, who manage selected activities on our behalf.
+In the unlikely event information is requested by law enforcement personnel we are required by law to disclose it.

 • We may use the personal information you provide us to improve our marketing and promotional efforts; to statistically analyse website usage; and to improve our features and the content of our sites.
 You will never be opted into a service you did not request.